abradley2/backbone-boilerplate/README.md

 2. `.html` files will be transformed so they are require-able as text via stringify

 All `.styl` files  will be precompiled through [Stylus](https://www.npmjs.com/package/stylus).
-Stylus is a superset of CSS, so if you aren't familiar with the pre-processor, don't worry- just write plain-ol' CSS!
+Stylus is a superset of CSS, so if you aren't familiar with the pre-processor, you can simply write regular CSS.

 The build process can be easily configured and edited through the `config.js` file in the root of the project.
 You can also add custom tasks in the `/build` folder,